Skip to main content

 Have A Support System

-You may need people to help you dress, cook, clean, lift heavy objects, and care for children.
+A patient may need people to help you dress, cook, clean, lift heavy objects, and care for children.
 The first two or three days after plastic surgery can be the most challenging, so have people you can rely on to help out.

 Take Time Off Work

-Many plastic surgeries, such as New Jersey breast augmentation require you to rest for at least a week.
+Many plastic surgeries, such as breast augmentation require you to rest for at least a week.
 So, you should plan to take time off work.
 If you go back to your routine too quickly, there could be complications; the last thing you want is to have an infection or revision surgery if you take on too much too fast.

 Take The Medications Your Surgeon Prescribes